Getting started with Bevy

 • Every two seconds an event will be queued with a counter value.

-• Displays a feedback form if the user presses F on their keyboard.
+• Displays a feedback form if the user presses Space on their keyboard.

 • Sends in any crash events that may occur.